 • The right to erasure

 • The right to restrict processing

 These principles apply to three main areas: consent, data privacy, and data protection officers.
 Failure to comply can result in fines of up to €20 million or up to four per cent of total global revenue of the preceding year, whichever is greater.

-The age of pre-ticked consent is over – from May 2018, businesses must ensure that consent is freely given with an affirmative and clear action.
+Since the introduction of GDPR, businesses have had to ensure that consent is freely given with an affirmative and clear action.
 Instead of asking consumers to tick the box if they don’t want to hear from a company, SMEs must now ask consumers to tick the box if they do want to receive marketing material.

 On the other side of the coin, withdrawal of consent is now required to be as simple as possible.
 Consumers must be informed that they have the right to withdraw consent at the time of signing up, and businesses must make this process as easy as possible.
 Furthermore, when withdrawn, an individual’s details must be permanently erased, not just removed from the relevant databases.
 Essentially, individuals now have the right to be forgotten, so data records must be as up to date as possible, with inaccurate entries corrected without delay.

 In collecting and storing data, companies must also provide a clear trail of consent in case of audit, with screen grabs or saved consent forms.

 One of the most striking changes found in the GDPR in comparison to older laws is the requirement of businesses to prove they have a legal basis to store and use any gathered data, and provide details of where their data is stored.
 Reasons for processing data must be specific, explicit and have a legitimate purpose.

 The regulation recognises four lawful bases for processing: